Pope John Paul II Center, Room 210

 Career Development within the Academic and Career Development Center can help you develop your career plan, understand the employment outlook in your field, acquire the professional skills needed for success, and build a portfolio that represents your qualifications, abilities, and achievements.
 Come take advantage of everything the Career Development Center has to offer, including:

 Stop by the Academic and Career Development Center at any time!
 You can also schedule an appointment through our Career Services platform called Handshake.
-You can access your Handshake account in My Cougar Connection/Employment/Handshake.
-Follow us on Twitter (@USF_CareerHelp) and Instagram (usffw_careerhelp), for job, internship, and graduate school opportunities; career tips; and event information!
+You can access your Handshake account at My Cougar Connection>Employment/>Student Internship and Job Hunting>Handshake.
+Follow us on Twitter (@USF_CareerHelp) and Instagram (usffw_careerhelp), for job, internship, and graduate school opportunities, career tips, and event information!

 Indiana’s 21st Century Scholars awards students whose families have met the income guidelines and enrolled in the program by June 30 of the eighth-grade year.
 Students must also meet additional program requirements, which include fulfilling the 21st Century Scholars Pledge.